jsfalk/acer_r_intro/r_intro/r_intro.md

 # Introduction

-This training adapted from the [Fred Hutch Intro to R](https://github.com/fredhutchio/r_intro) and the [Data Carpentry Intro to R](https://datacarpentry.org/R-ecology-lesson/), Copyright (c) Data Carpentry.

-## Learning Objectives

 Welcome to Introduction to R\!
 This workshop introduces you R by working through common tasks in data science: importing, manipulating, and exporting data.